-Suspect killed, 20 injured in New Jersey art festival shooting
+Prosecutor: Art festival shooter had just been released from prison

 “We’re still processing much of this and we don’t have many answers at this time, but please know that our staff, our volunteers, our artists and musicians all seem to be healthy and accounted for.
 Our sincere, heartfelt sympathies are with those who were injured,” festival organizers said on Facebook.

-The Mercer County’s Prosecutors Office Homicide Takes Force will lead the investigation as there was an officer-involved shooting.
+The Mercer County’s Prosecutors Office Homicide Task Force will lead the investigation as there was an officer-involved shooting.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives is assisting local and state police in the investigation.

+New Jersey Gov. Phil Murphy toured the scene and told reporters the shooting was “an awful, awful tragedy and yet another example of senseless gun violence.”